Jet schemes and invariant theory: Classical representations of classical groups

-Now we state a general theorem giving us a method to show that $p_m^*\cO(Z_m)=\cO(V_m)^{G_m}$ for all $m\geq 0$.
-Let $G$ be reductive and $V$ a $G$-module such that every semi-invariant is an invariant and such that $Z$ is a complete intersection.
+Now we state a general theorem enabling us to show that $p_m^*\colon \cO(Z_m)\to\cO(V_m)^{G_m}$ is an isomorphism for all $m\geq 0$.
+Let $G$ be connected reductive and $V$ a $G$-module such that every semi-invariant is an invariant and such that $Z$ is a complete intersection.
 As before, let $Z'$ denote the image of the points $V'$ of $V$ where $dp$ has maximal rank.
 Let $Z_{m,0}$ denote $Z_m\setminus Z_m'$.
 Recall that $Z_m'$ consists of smooth points of $Z_m$.